Waiheke offers many pleasures besides food and wine. Visit some top

 You will then be returned to your accommodation or to a late afternoon ferry back to Auckland.

 Please contact us to check availability and receive a personalised itinerary.

 Please note the minimum weight is 30kg and maximum is 125kg to participate in the zip lining.

-Ferry tickets can be arranged for you at $40.00pp return - please contact us for more details.
+Ferry tickets can be arranged for you at an additional cost - please select this option in the booking page.

 Visit local and internationally renowned artists at their studios, and see why they choose to live and work on Waiheke.

 Works include vibrant pastels, oil and acrylic paintings, delicate watercolours, sculpture, jewellery, ceramics and innovative mixed media works in a wide range of styles.
 You'll enjoy a personal commentary from the artists and have the opportunity to purchase their works.

 You can also visit a selection of art and sculpture galleries that exhibit a wide range of contemporary artworks.

 Please contact us for a personalised quote.

 Stroll through beautiful native bush and along protected beaches, where you may see rare New Zealand dotterels, kereru (wood pigeons), tui, fantails, song thrushes, kingfishers and many other species.
 Learn about Waiheke's unique ecosystem and the environmental management issues close to